maramara/maramara.github.io/about.md

 I approach projects by:

 - Conducting research to understand the user and business context
-- Identifying opportunities and ideating on possible solutions
+- Identifying opportunities, ideating, and iterating on possible solutions
 - Validating potential solutions and tracking their success over time